 - feel agitated, jumpy, or “wired”

-- engage in risky behaviors, such as reckless sex, spending a lot of money, dangerous driving, or unwise consumption of alcohol and other substances
+- engage in potentially harmful behaviors, such as sex without condoms or other barrier methods, spending a lot of money, dangerous driving, or unwise consumption of alcohol and other substances

 - believe that they are more important than others or have important connections